Get

 chow chow on a retro vintage background

 When choosing a dog breed, it is essential to select one that fits with your lifestyle and preferences.
 If you aren’t very active, it is often best to choose a dog that isn’t very active either.
 This will prevent a mismatch in your lifestyle.
-No one wants to plan to spend the day sitting around at home, only for your pooch to insist on a 3-hour walk.
+No one wants to plan to spend the day sitting around at home, only for your pooch to insist on a long, high-intensity walk.

 divider single dog paw oct 2024